nniiicc/ESIP_TestBed_CodeMinMeta/Proposal.md

-<center><h1>A Minimal Metadata Standard for ESIP Software in JSON-LD</h1></center>
+<center><h1>A Minimal Metadata Standard for ESIP Software/h1></center>

 ### Project Description

 **Introduction**
 The discovery and meaningful reuse of research software depends, in part, on accurate and meaninful descriptive metadata.
-Existing standards are often too specific (e.g. focused on a narrow stakeholder group or programming language) or too generic (i.e. extensions of metadata schemas used for related digital objects- such as DCMI) to
+While there are a number of existing metadata standards for software these are often too specific (e.g. focused on a narrow stakeholder group or programming language) or too generic (i.e. extensions of metadata schemas used for related digital objects- such as DCMI) for accurately describing science software.

-This testbed project will contribute an emerging descritpive metadata standard for scientific data. (add in part about JSON-LD) ... here which offers a simple, core set of attributes to uniformly describe scientific software in lightweight semantic format.
-The JSON-LD minimal standard will ease the burden of creating metadata, and also improves the discoverability of software.

-This proposal builds off of the the "code as a research object" project by Mozilla Sciene, Github, and Figshare - and directly contributes to the [ongoing work](https://github.com/mbjones/codemeta) of Matt Jones at NCEAS, in the following ways:
+This test bed project will contribute to ongoing efforts to develop a minimal metadata standard for science software in JSON-LD lightweight semantic format.
+In particular, we will build off of the the "code as a research object" project by Mozilla Sciene, Github, and Figshare - and directly contribute to the [ongoing work](https://github.com/mbjones/codemeta) of Matt Jones at NCEAS, in the following ways:

 1. Completing a cross walking exercise that maps attribute value pairs from different existing software metadta standards.
 These include (but are not limited to):